 I’d like to move away from Wendy Brown and her izations to the sermon itself and the ideas discussed afterwards.
 I think it’s great to have conversations - real ones - as part of a church service.

-We think too much about outcomes and “efficiency”, which is really about economization in both senses - we cut corners to save and say our machine is well oiled.
+We think too much about outcomes and “efficiency”, which is really about economization in both senses - we cut corners to save, and say our machine is well oiled.
 But we don’t think of how it affects the corners.
 Law too is often about tangible monetary things.
 I heard a lawyer say that you can only sue for breach of contract over loss of income, not because of hurt feelings.
-We don’t recognise those in court, do we, or in business, which is synonymous with “hard headedness”; “business decision” is about numbers, at the expense of content.
-That could mean the cutting of interesting parts of a role, or it could mean culling our range of good books and music because it’s perceived that they won’t sell so well as something else.
+We don’t recognise those in court, do we, or in business, which is synonymous with “hard headedness”.
+“Business decision” is about numbers, at the expense of content.
+That could mean the cutting of the interesting parts of a role, or it could mean culling our range of good books and music because it’s perceived that they won’t sell so well as something else.

 Although it is reckless - a la the investments leading to the credit crunch - the money and number world is not adventurous; it is conservative in both senses.

 The other conversation point was about accountability for charities.
 Accountable yes, but countable?
 If you’ve ever filled in a public funding form, you’ll be asked about outcomes.
 How many people will you help?
 How full will your theatre be?
 What equal opps boxes can you tick?
 I loved the example of the Samaritans, who by their ethos do not allow figures to be kept and published, but whose value is purely by perception.
 However, I do like to know where my donations go.
 I don’t like wastage and I like to know my money bought that goat or a course for the disadvantaged person, not went on photocopying and fat cat salaries.
-So again, I see that the argument of paying shows worth and responsibility (eg bills, I’m edging towards a post on utilities) feels different to me to checking that charities do what they say.
+So again, I see that the argument of paying shows that worth and responsibility (eg bills, I’m edging towards a post on utilities) feels different to checking that charities do what they say.
 But are they different?
 There’s not much trust in this counting thief system - but sometimes I want people to be accountable.
 I’m asked to account for myself if I want money or I say I can’t pay something, which I resent; but does the body awarding it tell me their costs and figures?

 So I recognise my own contradictions perhaps, and also that inequality is at the heart of the figures first system.
 So again, I agree with Wendy.
 And Andrew.